farcryzry/CMPE203-Group1/tackaholic/docs/basic_customization.rst

   # Set to False to disable people from creating new accounts.
   ALLOW_NEW_REGISTRATIONS = False

-  # Set to False to force users to login before seeing any pins.
+  # Set to False to force users to login before seeing any tacks.
   PUBLIC = True

 ``ALLOW_NEW_REGISTRATIONS`` by default is set to False to prevent random people